 At this point, if you are happy with the total number of orbits required, you're done!
-If you are unhappy with the total number of orbits required, you can, of course, iterate, adjusting your instrument configuration, lessening your acquisition requirements, changing your signal-to-noise or wavelength requirements, until you find a scenario which allows you to achieve (and convince the Telescope Allocation Committee] of the merits of) your science goals with STIS.
+If you are unhappy with the total number of orbits required, you can re-iterate by adjusting your instrument configuration, lessening your acquisition requirements, changing your signal-to-noise or wavelength requirements, until you find a scenario which allows you to achieve (and convince the Telescope Allocation Committee [TAC] of the merits of) your scientific goals with STIS.

 STIS Instrument Handbook